The Yokonuma-Temperley-Lieb Algebra: Preliminaries

 where the action of $B_n$ on ${\mathbb Z}^n$ is given by the permutation induced by a braid on the indices:

 In particular, $\sigma_i t_i = t_{i+1}\sigma_i$ and $t_{i+1}\sigma_i = \sigma_i t_i$.
-A word $w$ in ${\mathcal F}_{n}$ has, thus, the ``splitting property'', that is, it splits into the ``framing'' part and the ``braiding'' part: where $\sigma \in B_n$.
-So $w$ is a classical braid with an integer, its framing, attached to each strand.
+A word $w$ in ${\mathcal F}_{n}$ has thus the ``splitting property'', that is, it splits into the ``framing'' part and the ``braiding'' part: where $\sigma \in B_n$ and $a_i \in \mathbb{Z}$.
+So $w$ is a classical braid with an integer attached to each strand.
 Topologically, an element of ${\mathbb Z}^n$ is identified with a framed identity braid on $n$ strands, while a classical braid in $B_n$ is viewed as a framed braid with all framings 0.
 The multiplication in ${\mathcal F}_n$ is defined by placing one braid on top of the other and collecting the total framing of each strand to the top.

-For a positive integer $d$, the {\it $d$-modular framed braid group} on $n$ strands, ${\mathcal F}_{d,n}$, is defined as the quotient of ${\mathcal F}_n$ over the {\it modular relations}:
+For a fixed positive integer $d$, the {\it $d$-modular framed braid group} on $n$ strands, ${\mathcal F}_{d,n}$, is defined as the quotient of ${\mathcal F}_n$ over the {\it modular relations}: